Funny Car: History

 Funny car success followed the popularity of gassers, the previous favorite doorslammer class.
 The precursor of the funny car, appearing almost a decade earlier, was John Bandimere's blown '55 Chevy.
 Funny cars were also preceded by the Modified Sport cars, which had fiberglass bodies, tube frames, and supercharged set-back engines even before Super Stock was conceived.

 Among the Modified Sport racers to challenge early funny cars were Roger Hardcastle and Les Beattie with the Stinger, sporting a blown, fuel injected Chrysler hemi in an Astra J-5.
 In 1964 its 1/4 mile data was 143.85 mph and 10.02 ET.
-See Hot Rod Magazine from April 1964.
-Pages 58–60.

 The first funny cars were Super Stock 1964 Dodge 330 Max Wedges, named the "Dodge Chargers", prepared, at the behest of Don Beebe, by Dragmaster's Jim Nelson and Dode Martin.
 Raced in the Supercharged Experimental Stock (S/XS) class, their original 426 Max Wedges were replaced by stroked 480 cid Top Gas engines (virtual clones of the Top Gas Dodge Dart engines also built by Dragmaster).
 (Thus, they were technically "funny gassers", not fuel cars, unlike the later examples.)
 Despite their fuel limitations, however, they were turning in E.T.s in the high 10s, with speeds around 130 mph, when Super Stock and FX cars were only running 11s at about 120 mph, clearly a winning edge.
 They would also be the first factory cars fitted with parachutes, and the first to see the drivers wear firesuits.